A New Red Box

 - 64-page book for Dungeon Masters, with the rules of the game, advice on how to run the game, and adventure content

 Longer more involved book for the DM is pretty traditional.
 While in general I do kind of prefer a game simple enough to not require two books, there is something attractive about actually trying to include practical advise on how to run a game.
-Whether the advise is any good remains to be seen.
+Whether the advice is any good remains to be seen.

 - 2 sheets of die-cut tokens for characters and monsters